prometheus-operator/kube-prometheus/docs/developing-prometheus-rules-and-grafana-dashboards.md

 { ['grafana-' + name]: kp.grafana[name] for name in std.objectFields(kp.grafana) }
 ```

-Incase you have lots of json dashboard exported out from grafan UI the above approch is going to take lots of time. to improve performance we can use `rawGrafanaDashboards` field and provide it's value as json string by using importstr
+In case you have lots of json dashboard exported out from grafana UI the above approach is going to take lots of time to improve performance we can use `rawDashboards` field and provide it's value as json string by using `importstr`
 [embedmd]:# (../examples/grafana-additional-rendered-dashboard-example-2.jsonnet)
 ```jsonnet
 local kp = (import 'kube-prometheus/kube-prometheus.libsonnet') + {